Not what you want?

 See Also: Serenity

-This is the chant or poem of Wing Chun.
-I call it a "chant" because it was meant to be a somewhat rhythmic poem to help practitioners memorize many aspects of Wing Chun.
+I call it a “chant” because it was meant to be a somewhat rhythmic poem to help practitioners memorize many aspects of Wing Chun.

-You will see this referred to as, "Wing Chun Kuem Kuit".
+You will see this referred to as “Wing Chun Kuem Kuit.”
 This Cantonese romanization is popular in the west (and there is no official way to romanize Cantonese, so many variations exist).
-In Mandarin it would be, "Yong Chun Quan Jue".
-The last character (kuit or kyut from Cantonese, jue or chüeh from Mandarin) kind of means "secrets of the art".
-It's a short way to write 口訣, meaning "mnemonic chant" or "rhyme for remembering".
+In Mandarin, it would be, “Yong Chun Quan Jue.”
+The last character (kuit or kyut from Cantonese, jue or chüeh from Mandarin) kind of means “secrets of the art.”
+It's a short way to write 口訣, meaning “mnemonic chant” or “rhyme for remembering.”

 I will presume you already know the meaning of the 10 maxims, so I will skip that to keep this calligraphy entry from getting too large.